Reviews You Can Rely On

 Portability/Install

+The Black+Decker had an above-average showing in our portability tests.
+This unit is relatively easy to carry, with handles that are decently comfortable to grab.
 There is enough contouring to make them relatively ergonomic, though we wish they were a bit bigger.
-The Black+Decker is one of the lighter-weight AC units we tested, weighing in at 51.3 pounds.
+This is one of the lighter-weight AC units we tested, weighing in at 51.3 pounds.
 This also makes it very easy to roll around, offering only the slightest rolling resistance.
 It also maneuvers very easily, tracking straight while pushing without any pull to one side or the other.

 black+decker bpact08wt - we appreciate the quick and straightforward setup process on the...